JiaruiFeng/JiaruiFeng.github.io/_posts/2020-02-18-Learning-Theory.md

 ![image-20200128004216398](/assets/images/image-20200128004216398.png)

 we have a bin which contains red and green marbles. the real ratio of red marbles is denoted by $\mu$. we randomly pick marble from bin with replacement, the ratio of red marbles in our selected samples is $\nu$.
 What does value of $\nu$ tell us about $\mu$ ?
 We can use *Hoeffding Inequality*.
-It states that for any sample size $N$,
+It states that for any sample size $N$: